Gedeon Richter (company): Early history

+In 1995 Gedeon Richter signed a contract with Danco Laboratories to market an abortion pill mifepristone in the USA.
+Danco resolved to contracting Gedeon, because its prior attempts to find a US distributor failed due to "the politically volatile climate surrounding abortion in this country [the USA]."
+Facing a strong opposition from the US pro-life groups, Gedeon decided in 1997 to end its efforts to place mifepristone on the U.S. market.
+On May 9, 1997 Danco filed a lawsuit against Gedeon, because they lost over $200 million due to the Gedeon's breach of contract.

 Recent history

 In May 2006 Gedeon Richter signed a development and supply agreement with the US-based company Repros Therapeutics to produce Proellex.
 In July 2007 Gedeon Richter signed a contract with Barr Pharma for the production of Novartis Lamisil.
 Barr paid Gedeon Richter a royalty for distributing the product in the U.S.

 From July 2008 - April 2012, the company constructed a new manufacturing facility ($110 million) in Debrecen.

 In October 2010, Gedeon Richter acquired 100% of a private Swiss biopharmaceutical company, PregLem, for CHF 445 million (€337 million).
 PregLem is focused on the treatment of gynecological conditions and infertility.

-In 2015, Stada Arzneimittel AG and Gedeon Richter signed a license and distribution agreement to commercialize Richter’s biosimilar Pegfilgrastim in Europe.
+In 2015, Stada Arzneimittel AG and Gedeon Richter signed a license and distribution agreement to commercialize Richter's biosimilar Pegfilgrastim in Europe.
 According to the agreement Stada receives non-exclusive distribution rights for the area of geographical Europe (excluding Russia), while Richter retains its rights to distribute and market biosimilar Pegfilgrastim worldwide.

-In January 2017, William de Gelsey resigned as Chairman of the board of Gedeon Richter.
-He was replaced by former CEO Erik Bogsch, who served as a Chief Executive Officer of Gedeon Richter from 1992 to November 2017.
-As the new Chief Executive Officer he appointed Gabor Orban, a former fund manager, government official and Bogsch’s deputy since 2016.
-De Gelsey remains to be a member of the board.
+In January 2017, William de Gelsey resigned as chairman of the board of Gedeon Richter.
+He was replaced by former CEO Erik Bogsch, who served as a chief executive officer of Gedeon Richter from 1992 to November 2017.
+As the new chief executive officer he appointed Gabor Orban, a former fund manager, government official and Bogsch's deputy since 2016.
+De Gelsey remained to be a member of the board until his passing.

 In April 2017, Evestra signed a collaboration partnership agreement with Gedeon Richter.
 In February 2019, Gedeon Richter and Pantarhei Bioscience signed a license and supply agreement for the commercialization of a novel combined oral contraceptive.

-In September 2018 the company started collaborating with the company Mithra Pharmaceuticals to distribut its contraceptive, Estelle, in Europe and Russia.
+In September 2018 the company started collaborating with the company Mithra Pharmaceuticals to distribute its contraceptive, Estelle, in Europe and Russia.

 Richter's atypical antipsychotic, Reagila, containing the active ingredient cariprazine, was awarded the prize of Medicine of the Year 2019 by the Hungarian Society for Experimental and Clinical Pharmacology (MFT).